eoas-ubc/eoas-ubc.github.io/docs/execsum.md

 However, instructors teaching courses involved in the project received more or less extensive support from project team and teaching assistants while adjustments or resources were being developed.

 Now, with the project tasks essentially completed, we anticipate that training for groups of faculty can be expected to occur between May and December 2023.

+In addition, five courses have integrated some aspects of managing, automating or "semi-automating" assessments or develeopment / deployment of question sets.

+>ATSC301, DSCI100, EOSC211, EOSC325, EOSC340

 **4. Document resources, guidelines, tutorials**